goatscheese40/url-shortener/README.md

 - Accept a full URL and return a shortened URL.
 - Persist the shortened URLs across restarts.
 - Allow a user to **customise the shortened URL** (e.g. user provides `my-custom-alias` instead of a random string).
 - Expose a **decoupled web frontend** built with a modern framework (e.g., React, Next.js, Vue.js, Angular, Flask with templates).
-This can be lightweight form/output just to demonstrate interaction with the APIFeel free to use UI frameworks like Bootstrap, Material-UI, Tailwind CSS, GOV.UK design system, etc. to speed up development.
+This can be lightweight form/output just to demonstrate interaction with the API.
+Feel free to use UI frameworks like Bootstrap, Material-UI, Tailwind CSS, GOV.UK design system, etc. to speed up development.
 - Expose a **RESTful API** to perform create/read/delete operations on URLs.
   → Refer to the provided [`openapi.yaml`](./openapi.yaml) for API structure and expected behaviour.
 - Include the ability to **delete a shortened URL** via the API.